Add and register an app

 As you type, you can select any of the suggested tags that appear; suggestions are generated from tags you have added previously.

 From the Settings tab of the app’s item page, you can view registration information, which includes the app ID (Client ID), an app secret (Client Secret), and the application environments.
-You can also update the URL of the data source or the redirect URLs , reset the secret, unregister the application, or copy or renew the temporary app token.
+You can update the URL of the data source or the redirect URLs, reset the secret, unregister the application, or copy or renew the temporary app token.
+You can also alter the privileges that the app has and alter what layers the app can access.

 Note: